 Alternative BMEC Models

 Prior to the development of efficient protocols for deriving BMECs from iPSCs1,6,35,36, researchers had employed immortalized BMECs37 to study BBB function.
-However, many of these models failed to attain desirable BBB phenotypes, such as the physiological range of TEER values38,39.
+However, many of these models failed to attain desirable BBB phenotypes, such as a physiological range of TEER values38,39.
 Utilizing iPSCs has the advantage of retaining the genetic background of the individual from which the cells are derived.
 Scientists are actively working on establishing iPSC-derived ex vivo microenvironment models that recapitulate the structure and function of the human brain.
 Researchers have developed methods to derive BMECs that are structurally and physiologically similar to BMECs found in vivo.
 Methods for obtaining purified populations of iPSC-derived BMECs require a number of different steps with protocols being optimized in the last few years1,6,35,36.
 Generally, iPSC-derived BMECs are cultured in Essential 6 (E6) medium for 4 days, followed by 2 days in human endothelial serum-free medium (hESFM) supplemented with basic fibroblast growth factor (bFGF), retinoic acid (RA), and B27 supplement.
 The cells are then cultured on a collagen IV (COL4) and fibronectin (FN) matrix to obtain >90% homogeneous BMECs1.

 The identity of BMECs are confirmed by immunofluorescence showing the co-expression of BMEC proteins including platelet-endothelial cell adhesion molecule-1 (PECAM1), SLC2A1, and tight junction proteins such as tight junction protein 1 (TJP1), occludin (OCLN), and claudin-5 (CLDN5)6.
 Sprouting assays have been used to confirm the angiogenic potential of iPSC-derived BMECs.6 The BBB integrity of BMECs is evaluated by the presence of physiologic in vitro TEER values (~2000 x cm2)37 and measurable activity for efflux transporters such as ABCB1 and ABCC11,6,36.
 Recent methodological advances by the Lippmann group have led to iPSC-derived BMEC protocols with reduced experimental variability and enhanced reproducibility1.
-However, less is known about whether iPSC-derived BMECs can be derived using a different donor and reagents, and whether they can be expanded and passaged beyond the sub-culturing stage.
-Our modified protocol aims to address this issue by passaging iPSC-derived BMECs beyond day 8 and whether they can be further expanded to retain BBB properties after cryopreservation.
+However, it is not known whether they can be expanded and passaged beyond the sub-culturing stage.
+Our modified protocol aims to address this issue by passaging iPSC-derived BMECs beyond day 8 and assessing whether they can be further expanded to retain BBB properties after cryopreservation.
 While no studies have described passaging of iPSC-derived BMECs, a protocol exists for BMEC cryopreservation that retains physiologic BBB properties after undergoing a freeze-thaw cycle40.
-However, there is no clear evidence whether this cryopreservation protocol can be replicated in other cell lines or whether post-cryopreservation BMECs can withstand several passaging steps.
+However, it is not known if post-cryopreservation BMECs can be passaged and retain BBB properties.

 BMECs derived from iPSCs using the Lippmann protocol have been utilized to model BBB disruption in neurological disorders such as Huntington’s disease7.
 Such iPSC-derived BMECs have also been used to investigate the effects of bacterial infection such as Neisseria meningitidis or Group B Streptococcus on disruption of blood-CSF barrier and BBB respectively41,42.
 Also, using iPSC-derived BMECs from 22q deletion syndrome patients with schizophrenia, researchers observed an increase in intercellular adhesion molecule-1 (ICAM-1), a major adhesion molecule in BMECs that assist with recruitment and extravasation of leukocytes into the brain43.
 Taken together, these studies demonstrate the utility of iPSC-derived BMECs for studying BBB disruption in complex neuropsychiatric disorders.